devblackops/Terminal-Icons/README.md

 *Terminal-Icons* is a PowerShell module that adds file and folder icons when displaying items in the terminal.
 This relies on the custom fonts provided by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

+> Currently, this module **ONLY** works on PowerShell Core 6 and above.
+> Work is being done to make it compatible with Windows PowerShell.

 > You must be using one of the fonts provided by Nerd Fonts for this module to work as these fonts include tons of custom glyphs/icons that are referenced by their unicode number.